Deborah Smith-Shank, Ziegfeld Award

 Recipients of the Mahmoud El-Bassiouny Award include: Mahmoud El-Bassiouny (1994); Al Hurwitz (1997); Bill Barrett (1999), Ann Kuo (2002), Peter Hermans (2008), Angelika Plank (2011), Kinichi Fukomoto (2014).; Mirjana Tomasevic Dancevic,(2017 )

 The Edwin Ziegfeld Award honors an arts education leader who, like InSEA’s first president, Edwin Ziegfield, has forged new directions in art education.
-Funds from the Edwin Ziegfield (1905-1986) bequest made to InSEA are used to provide an honorarium that may assist with travel to the InSEA World Congress during which the recipient presents the Ziegfeld Lecture.
+Income generated from the Edwin Ziegfield (1905-1986) bequest made to InSEA may be used to provide an honorarium that may assist with travel to the InSEA World Congress during which the recipient presents the Ziegfeld Lecture.
 “New directions in art education” may be defined to include innovations in pedagogy, international collaborations, or research techniques and/or focus.

 The InSEA Doctoral Research Award in arts education intends to recognize outstanding doctoral thesis with no restrictions of language in the field of visual arts and design education.
 This award recognizes a dissertation of exemplary conceptual, methodological, and literary quality on an important topic for education through the visual arts.
 Recipients of the InSEA Doctoral Research Award Award include: Manisha Sharma (2014) ; Heidi May ,(2017).